DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

         By default, the value **PersistenceContextType.TRANSACTION** is used.

     Belows are some information of the persistence context's type in Container-managed EntityManager.
-    - Transaction-managed EntityManager
+    - Transaction-scoped persistence context

-    - Extended EntityManager
+    - Application-managed persistence context